Edward V. Boursaud: Early life

 Edward Victor Boursaud was born on September 1, 1840, in New York City.
 Boursaud's father, Augustin, was born in Bourdeaux, France, and emigrated to New York at the age of thirty.
 Boursaud's mother, Elizabeth née Perret, was born in New York City and was of French and Swiss descent.
-The two were married in New York City by Archbishop John Hughes, who was a friend of Boursaud's father.
-Boursaud's parents moved to Baltimore, Maryland, where his father ran a large, private, boarding school and day school for 10 years.
-They then moved to Brooklyn in 1850, where his father would operate his school for another 18 years.
+After marrying in New York City, Boursaud's parents moved to Baltimore, Maryland, where Boursaud's father ran a large, private, boarding school and day school for 10 years.
 While Boursaud's mother was visiting New York City (Brooklyn was then a separate city), she gave birth to Boursaud.
+The family then moved to Brooklyn in 1850, where Boursaud's father would operate a school for another 18 years.

 Boursaud was educated by his father in his school.
 While a child, he moved with his parents to France.
 Boursaud studied there before returning to the United States.
 He worked for a time as a clerk in an import house in New York City.
-Boursaud then he enrolled at Mount St. Mary's College in Emmitsburg, Maryland, and graduated in June 1863.
+Boursaud then enrolled at Mount St. Mary's College in Emmitsburg, Maryland, and graduated in June 1863.
 He became familiar with the Jesuits during a retreat, and entered the Society of Jesus on August 14 of that year, proceeding to the Jesuit novitiate in Frederick, Maryland.